logos-co/nomos-node/README.md

 # Nomos

-Nomos is the blockchain layer of the Logos technology stack.

-This monorepo is a unified codebase for the Nomos ecosystem, providing a privacy-preserving and censorship-resistant framework for decentralized network states.
+Nomos is the blockchain layer of the Logos technology stack, providing a privacy-preserving and censorship-resistant framework for decentralized network states.

-It houses all core components, services, and tools necessary for running and interacting with the Nomos blockchain,
+This monorepo serves as a unified codebase for the Nomos ecosystem, housing all core components, services, and tools necessary for running and interacting with the Nomos blockchain.
+Key features include:
-including:

 - Consensus mechanisms for secure and scalable network agreement
 - Ledger management for state persistence and validation